khadra1/Project-3-Connectivity/README.md

 ### Step 5

-Using Flask-Powered API to connect to our database, fetch the cleaned data from main.py and load data onto our MongoDB database.
+Using Flask API to connect to our database, fetch the cleaned data from main.py and load data onto our MongoDB database.

 •	See app.py